BasmaElhoseny01/Operating-System/README.md

 Linux based project

-The main file to run is process_generator.c after putting the processes info in the processes.txt file.
+The main file to run is process_generator.c after putting the processes info in the make file.

 -------------------------------------------------------------------------------------------------------------------------------------------------------------
 Scheduling Algorithms: